shubhanjali04/CSS-Styled-Box-Week-3/README.md

 1. Download or clone this repository to your local machine.
 2. Ensure that `pastel-bg.png` (the background image) is placed in the same folder as `index.html`.
 3. Open `index.html` using any modern web browser (Chrome, Firefox, Edge, etc.).
+4. Or you can run and check this by the link given above for live demo.

 ## Folder Structure
 project-folder/